IBM/TSML.jl/README.md

 - Meta-ensembles for robust prediction
 - Support for threads and distributed computation for scalability, and speed

-## Installation
+#### Installation
-TSML is in the Julia Official package registry.
-The latest release can be installed at the Julia prompt using Julia's package management which is triggered by pressing `]` at the julia prompt:
+**TSML** is in the Julia Official package registry.
+The latest release can be installed at the Julia prompt using Julia's package management which is triggered by pressing `]` at the Julia prompt:

 ```julia
 julia> ]